 - E. Extension of Time.
 The Mayor or majority of City Council may grant an extension of time for a speaker.
 No speaker may yield their time to another speaker. - F. Presiding Officer.
 The Presiding Officer will control debate as to repetitive or irrelevant remarks so everyone has a chance to speak and to expedite the business at hand.
 Whenever a group of people wish to address City Council on the same subject matter, the Presiding Officer may request that the group select a spokesperson to represent the group and, in case any other member of the group presents additional matters, to limit the number of persons addressing City Council, to avoid unnecessary repetition. - 15.
 PROVIDING MATERIALS TO CITY COUNCIL AT THE MEETING.
 Members of the public may submit materials for distribution to Council Members at the meeting by submitting seven copies of the materials to City Clerk staff before or at the beginning of the meeting.
 All materials submitted to City Council become part of the meeting record.
 The public may not utilize Council Chamber audio-visual equipment during the meeting. - 16.
 COUNCIL COMMUNICATIONS.
-Council Members shall, report on information or activities resulting from participation on City Council appointed regional boards, commissions or committees as a means of informing City Council and public on such items during City Council / Successor Agency / Staff Communications.
-Council Members shall also report on attendance at functions that falls under AB 1234 (2005) reporting requirements at this time.
+Each Council Member has five minutes during this section of the agenda, unless modified by the Mayor or City Council majority, to: - provide mandatory reporting on meeting(s) attended at public expense in compliance with AB1234 (2005) - report information and activities for regional boards, commissions and committees to which City Council appointed the Council Member - report, query and/or update City Council and/or the public on any matter within City Council subject matter jurisdiction.